A skin or wound culture is a test to find and

 infection grows, the culture is positive.
 The type of

-organisms will be identified with a microscope, chemical tests, or both.
+organisms may be identified with a microscope, chemical tests, or both.

 Most bacteria can grow in oxygen.
 They are called aerobic bacteria and